Nick Clegg Says I'm Sorry (The Autotune Remix): History

 On 17 September 2012, Clegg issued a video apologising for voting in favour of raising tuition fees.
 On Thursday 20 September, the video of Clegg's apology was remixed and set to Auto-Tune music composed by Alex Ross.
 The chorus of the song consists of Clegg singing "I'm sorry".
 The video containing the song was published on YouTube by The Poke's official channel.
 The song became popular and The Poke announced plans to release the song as a single on iTunes and asked the Liberal Democrats for permission to do so.
 Clegg granted permission for the song to be released on the condition that the profits went to the Children's Hospital Charity in Sheffield.
 The single went on sale the day afterwards.
 Clegg was reported to have found the video personally amusing and remarked it was "very catchy".
 Clegg's wife, Miriam, described the song as "genius" and "very good".

 Charts

-The song charted at number 143 in the UK Singles Chart.
+The song charted at number 143 in the UK Singles Chart, and peaked at 104 the following week.
 It was noted that the song would likely have charted higher had it been released earlier in the week instead of on the Friday when the charts were officially published on Sunday.